All students at IUP take three Liberal Studies English courses.

 IUP has a world renowned

 graduate program in TESOL, which means our faculty are well-trained in the teaching of English to multilingual writers.
-All of our LSE courses are offered
+LSE courses (excluding Basic Writing) are frequently offered

 in separate sections designated as “MLW” for international students.
 These sections have fewer students and are taught with attention toward global awareness and cultural sensitivity, while still presenting the same academic rigor and challenge as